Healthy Homes Assessment Te Marua

 Te Marua Healthy Homes Compliance Timeframes

-Tenancies signed between 1 July 2019 and 30 June 2021
+Tenancies signed between 1 July 2019 and the 30th June in 2021

-• A Healthy Homes Intent to Comply Statement along with an Insulation Declaration and an Insurance Statement should be included in any renewal, new or varied tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement should be included in any renewal, new or amended tenancy agreement.

-Beginning 1 July 2021
+From 1 July 2021

 Beginning 1 July 2023

-• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024

-• All rentals houses are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All rental homes must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes